Water supply and sanitation in the Wellington Region: Water sources for Wellington metropolitan area

 Up to 150 million litres of water per day may be diverted from the Hutt River, provided an adequate flow is maintained downstream of the weir.
 The Hutt river water supply provides about 40 percent of the water used in the Wellington metropolitan area each year.
 There are times each year, particularly during summer months, where the total demand is greater than can be supplied from the three sources.
-There are two large storage lakes that can be used to supplement the supply during these periods.
+There are two large storage lakes at Te Marua Treatment Plant that can be used to supplement the supply during these periods.

 Water sources for remaining areas

 The water sources for the South Wairarapa District Council area are the Waiohine catchment for Featherston, the Kuratawhiti Street bore for Greytown residents, and the Herricks bore field for users in Martinborough.
-Water supplies for the Kapiti Coast region are sourced from combination of bores and surface water from the Waikanae River.
+Water supplies for the Kāpiti Coast region are sourced from combination of bores and surface water from the Waikanae River.
 Water supply for the Carterton district comes from the Kaipatangata stream and two underground bores.
 Masterton's drinking water is sourced from the Waingawa River, about 10 km west of Masterton.

 Water treatment

-The reticulated water supply to the Wellington metropolitan area is all chlorinated.
+The reticulated water supply to the Wellington metropolitan area is from 2017, all chlorinated.
 Drinking water in Lower Hutt, Porirua, Upper Hutt and Wellington city is also fluoridated.
 The only exceptions are Petone and Korokoro.
 These suburbs historically had an unfluoridated water supply and this has continued following a public survey in 2000.
 There are four water treatment plants located in the Hutt Valley (Te Mārua, Waterloo, Gear Island and Wainuiomata).
 These plants supply water for use in Upper Hutt, Lower Hutt, Porirua and Wellington cities.
 The treatment processes at the four treatment plants differ based on the characteristics of the incoming water.
 The Gear Island and Waterloo plants both treat water that is drawn from the Waiwhetu aquifer.